BIPED Application Portal

 Application / Contact

-The application should include a brief personal statement, explaining how your qualifications and experience relate to the role, together with a full, up-to-date CV, diplomas and at least one reference letter.
-Review of applications will start immediately until the position is filled.
-Please note that only online applications will be considered.
+The application should include a brief personal statement, explaining how your qualifications and experience relate to the role, together with a full, up-to-date CV, diplomas and two reference letters.
+Review of applications will start immediately and proceed until the position is filled.
+Only online applications will be considered.

 For any informal enquiries, please contact: jenal-recruitment@unibas.ch